 The receiver module has been developed around a fast and independent Interrupt Service Routine (ISR).
 The whole receiving routine is implemented as a simple state machine that operates on a fixed time base.
-In this implementation, the ISR is polling the incoming transmission line every 60 μs.
+In this implementation the ISR is polling the incoming transmission line every 60 μ s.
 The operation of this routine is completely transparent to the main program.

-After a complete code word of 168 bits has been properly received and stored in a 22-byte buffer, a status flag (RF_FULL) is set and the receiver becomes idle.
+After a complete code word of 104 bits has been properly received and stored in a 13-byte buffer, a status flag (RF_FULL) is set and the receiver becomes idle.
 The main program then is responsible for using this data in the buffer and clearing the flag to enable the receiving of a new code word.

 In order to account for variations in incoming transmission timing, the receiver routine constantly attempts to resynchronize with the first rising edge of every bit in the incoming code word.
 This allows the decoder to operate from the internal RC oscillator.
-In doing so, the last rising edge/bit of every code word is lost (resulting in an effective receive buffer capacity of 168-bit).

 The only resource/peripheral used by this routine is Timer0 and the associated Overflow Interrupt.
-This is available on every mid-range PIC^{\circledR} MCU.
-Timer0 is reloaded on overflow, creating a time base of about 60 μ s.
+This is available on every mid-range $PIC^{\textcircled{R}}$ MCU.
+Timer0 is reloaded on overflow, creating a time base of about 60 μs.
 This time base corresponds to a transmission timing element (Te) of 200 μs.
 For other timing elements, the time base will need to be adjusted; for example, for Te=400 μs, the time base should be modified to 120 μs.